USS Currituck (1843): Service history

-Currituck was ordered to tow to Hampton Roads as soon as possible so that the revolutionary new ironclad might confront the Confederate Virginia (ex-).
-Departing New York City 6 March, Currituck and Monitor arrived Hampton Roads 8 March just in time to check the great successes of CSS Virginia.
+Currituck was ordered to tow to Hampton Roads as soon as possible so that the revolutionary new ironclad might confront CSS Virginia (ex-USS Merrimack).
+Departing New York City on 6 March, Currituck and Monitor arrived Hampton Roads 8 March, beginning the Battle of Hampton Roads.

-Assigned to duty with the Potomac Flotilla, Currituck spent her entire service in the Chesapeake Bay and tributary waters cooperating with Army movements ashore.
+Assigned to duty with the Potomac Flotilla, Currituck spent her entire service in the Chesapeake Bay and its tributary waters cooperating with Army movements ashore.
 She performed guard and picket duty, capturing or destroying Confederate property and engaging Southern land forces frequently.

-Between 4 May 1862 and 21 October 1863 she took eight vessels and aided in cutting out another, as well as capturing the fort at the confluence of the Pamunkey River and the Mattapony River and military stores at Carter's Creek.
+Between 4 May 1862 and 21 October 1863, she took eight vessels and aided in cutting out another, as well as capturing the fort at the confluence of the Pamunkey River and the Mattapony River and military stores at Carter's Creek.

-Throughout the remainder of the war she cruised constantly up and down the inland waters of Virginia and in Chesapeake Bay convoying transports and hospital boats with sick and wounded from Fredericksburg, Virginia, sending scouting parties ashore from time to time.
+Throughout the remainder of the Civil War, she cruised constantly up and down the inland waters of Virginia and in Chesapeake Bay convoying transports and hospital boats with sick and wounded from Fredericksburg, Virginia, sending scouting parties ashore from time to time.

 Arriving at Washington, D.C., 31 July 1865, Currituck was decommissioned 4 August 1865 and sold 15 September 1865.
 The ship subsequently went into service as the merchant ship Arlington.
-Arlington was destroyed by fire at Mobile, Alabama, on 23 November 1870.
+Arlington was destroyed by a fire at Mobile, Alabama, on 23 November 1870.